AllynMcKennaPatterson/digital-rain-cpp/_posts/2024-03-11-digital-rain-cpp.md

 </video>
 </div>

-### Conclusion: Cout is slow and ANSI colour escape codes are even slower
+### Cout is slow and ANSI colour escape codes are even slower
 Now that I have tested a version with multiple colours, with a single colour, and with no colour, I suspect that my performance issues lie with ```cout```.
 Since there can be approximately 150 raindrops on the screen at one time, each with 4-12 characters, cout can be called 600-1800 times per frame.
 I wrote a small program to measure the time taken to execute ```cout``` with a single character.

 ##### Results